Most Active Stories

 Now, Jesus obviously was not the king.
 So what might he have meant by it?
 Well, what scholars have long thought is that Jesus was talking about not being put on the throne by means of some kind of political show of power, but that Jesus thought the world as he knew it was coming to an end and God was going to bring in a kingdom, a new kingdom in which there would be no more injustice or oppression or poverty or suffering of any kind.

 And in this kingdom, Jesus appears to have thought that he himself would be the future king.
-And so Jesus meant this not in the regular political sense but in a kind of apocalyptic sense, that at the age, this is what was going to happen: he was going to be installed as king.
+And so Jesus meant this not in the regular political sense but in a kind of apocalyptic sense, that at the end of the age, this is what was going to happen: he was going to be installed as king.

 GROSS: So Jesus saw himself as the messiah.
 What else did that mean in its time?